Candice-Leigh-King/our-whereabouts-website/_posts/2021-04-01-how-to-plan-a-trip-step-by-step-guide.md

 ---
 layout: posts
 seo:
-  title: 'How to Plan a Trip: Step-by-Step Guide'
+  title: How to Plan a Trip
   description: >-
     In this post I will cover the following: how to pick a destination, book your flight, research your destination, build an itinerary and book